lac-dcc/sepe/README.md

 ## Introduction

-The goal of this project is to devise, implement, and evaluate techniques for generating optimized hash functions tailored for string keys whose format can be approximated by a regular expression inferred through profiling.
+This project's goal is to devise, implement, and evaluate techniques for generating optimized hash functions tailored for string keys whose format can be approximated by a regular expression inferred through profiling.
 These functions will be used to improve the performance of C++'s STL data structures, such as `std::unordered_map`, `std::unordered_set`, `std::unordered_multimap` and `std::unordered_multiset`, in addition to any other `std::hash` specialization for user-defined C++ types.

 ### Dependencies

-These are the most important dependencies for building and running Sepe:
+These are the most important dependencies for building and running all Sepe programs:

 | Dependency | Version   | Installation Link                            |
 |------------|-----------|----------------------------------------------|